 Upcoming Lunchbox Learning Programs Include:

-- April 10 – The Mad Women (Presented by: Kathryn Smith)
+- July 17 – The Real Alice (Presented by: Kathryn Smith)

 - August 21 – American Railroad History (Presented by: Dr. Roger Grant, Clemson University)

-- September 18 – The Creation of Wonderland (Presented by Dr. David Coombs, Clemson University)
+- September 18 – Lewis Carroll, Behind the Looking Glass (Presented by Dr. David Coombs, Clemson University)

 - December 11 – Hitler’s Last Christmas: The 75th Anniversary of the Battle of the Bulge (Presented by: Donald Kilburg)